RBE300X-Lab/RBE3002_info/troubleshooting.md

 ## A* / Visualization
 ### When I try to visualize my algorithm, RViz displays old information

- - Since RViz listens to topics, and those topics cna be publishing information very quickly, it sometimes lags behind the most recent data.
+ - Since RViz listens to topics, and those topics can be publishing information very quickly, it sometimes lags behind the most recent data.
 Add a small delay (0.01 second) to allow RVzi to listen to all topics.